-I have always believed that your name can often influence your life; my friend Fabian’s name means bean counter and he’s a gardener, another friend Crystal has a salt business, and since I married and changed my surname to Jarred, I have developed a strange obsession with jars.
+I have always believed that your name can influence your life; my friend Fabian’s name means bean counter and he’s a gardener, another friend Crystal has a salt business, and since I married and changed my surname to Jarred, I have developed an obsession with jars.

-I particularly love the angular jars with gold lids that so often contain pickles and relishes, and have roped in both my mum and sisters (all condiment queens) to set aside their prettiest jars for me.
+In particular I’m quite fond of the angular jars with gold lids that so often contain pickles and relishes, and have roped in both my mum and sisters (all condiment queens) to set aside their prettiest jars.
 From a sustainability perspective, I believe recycling should only ever be the last resort and that reuse is always a better option.

-The trick to removing that sticky label glue is Tea Tree Oil (or any citrus-based essential oil that you happen to have on hand, Eucalyptus likey works just as well).
+The trick to removing that sticky label glue is Tea Tree Oil (or any citrus-based essential oil that happens to be on hand, Eucalyptus likely works just as well).

-I have different jars for different occasions – little quince paste jars for spices, Bon Maman jam jars for nuts and other treats, larger bulk coconut oil jars for flours and rices, and all the various shaped black lidded jars are sent to the freezer for individual portions of soups and pasta sauces, thanks to a tip from the lovely Alexx Stuart over at Low Tox Home, who taught me to always double or triple a recipe for the freezer.
+In my cupboards there are different jars for different occasions – little quince paste jars for spices, Bon Maman jam jars for nuts and other treats, larger bulk coconut oil jars for flours and rices, and all the various shaped black lidded jars are sent to the freezer for individual portions of soups and pasta sauces, thanks to a tip from the lovely Alexx Stuart over at Low Tox Home, who taught me to always double or triple a recipe for the freezer.
 I even keep chocolate mud cake in the freezer, home made muesli bars, over-ripe fruit for juicing in the thermi and pre-cooked rice… which requires a lot of glass jars.